iambst/CYBR8420_Titans_SA_Project/Software_Security_Requirements.md

 - Nextcloud uses plain and simple HTTP traffic for all file handling.
 - It does not protect against a hacked device or server, but prevents data transfers on insecure networks like public WiFi networks, mobile devices or third party networks from being intercepted.

+## Security-related configuration and installation issues.

+### Security related misconfigurations

+- While sharing public links to files, users have the ability to use the public link instead of actually logging in into the application.
+A workaround provided for this is to deny access to all users that are not member of a group.

+- Admins should disable external storage option, so that users who have access to external storage cannot change files in the file system.

+### Installation Issues

+Normal installation does plain HTTP but there is an ability to use SSL to encrypt server traffic and to protect users login and data in transit.
+If the server is to be publicly accessible, users should get a certificate signed by a commercial signing authority.
+All this is required because NextCloud runs on an Apache Server.